ginobilinie/kp_pyramid/README.md

 ## What it is

 This repository is a pytorch version multi-gpu KP_Pyramid for point cloud data processing (some codes haven't been released now).
-We will release a clean version of code later, you can refer to a new version for training then.

 ## How to train